tjscollins/codenotes/content/codenotes/computer-science/abstract-data-types.md

 - $insert(k)$ &mdash; place item $k$ in the dictionary
 - $delete(k)$ &mdash; remove item $k$ from the dictionary

-While there are only three essential operations for the dictionary ADT, most implementations support a number of other operations, depending on their implementation.
+While there are only three essential operations for the dictionary ADT, most implementations support a number of other operations as well.

 There are two common types of dictionaries: maps and sets.
 A map is probably what you typically think of when you hear the term dictionary in programming.
 Python's dictionary data type, for example, is a map.
 In general, a map is any data structure that associates a stored key with a stored value.
-Javascript's object data type is a map.
+Javascript's object data type is a map (as is its Map data type).

 The second type of dictionary is a set which stores only keys and only one copy of each key.
 In terms of its implementation you can think of a set as a map where the key and value are always equal, but that detail isn't relevant at the ADT level.
 What is relevant is that a set supports the same operations as a map, namely search, insert, and delete.